ShahSean/cmsc436-assign3/README.md

 ## Task 3: Animation
 You need to implement "tile moving animation" to show the movements of tiles while clicking the direction buttons.

-Hint: You can implement the animation of tile movement by adding animation keywords at 2 locations of your implementation:
+Hint: You can implement the animation of tile movement by adding animation keywords at 2 locations of your implementation.
+You may also need to use .offset with variables to determine the start and end location of each tile.
+Example:

 1. tileView:
 ```